 The Primary Differences Between Chapter 7 and Chapter 13 Bankruptcy

 Although both forms of bankruptcy are focused on helping debtors find relief, and both involve an automatic stay from collections efforts, there are some significant differences between the two, including:

 - What they can do with your mortgage debt: While a number of solutions can be found with both types of bankruptcy, Chapter 7 is a better tool for removing judgment liens and other leans, while Chapter 13 is a great tool for stripping off second mortgages.

 - The form of relief they take: While Chapter 7 is most often used for elimination of unwanted debt, Chapter 13 provides debt repayment solutions that leave filers with manageable payment plans that allow them to retain their valuable assets.

-These are just a few of the differences between these bankruptcy types.
+These are just a few of the differences between these chapter of bankruptcy.
 There are other important distinctions, as well as alternatives to bankruptcy that we can discuss as we explore the best debt relief options available to you.

 Get In Touch With Us